devonorourke/tidybug/docs/sequence_filtering.md

 These `*.txt` files are imported into the custom R script `sequence_filtering.R` to determine what the maximum value is per Library, per pipeline.
 Each Library of full guano data (or mock data) is then filtered according to that value.

 # Additional notes
 The output of this script and the additional `sequence_filtering.R` script generates all of the needed data structures for the section of the manuscript concerning filtering pipelines and parameters.
-An additional `diversity_script.R` provides the information required to generate the datasets for figures concerning alpha and beta diversity metrics.
+Additional R scripts were applied to generate the datasets and figures concerning alpha and beta diversity metrics.
 See the `database_filtering.md` document for details of bioinformatic processes used in the database-related section of the manscript.
 Additional R scripts are generated for each figure as needed; each figure has it's own R script for clarity.